B-2 Unit

-B-2 Unit is the second solo electronic music album by Japanese musician Ryuichi Sakamoto, released in 1980.
-The lead single "Riot in Lagos" was a highly influential cult hit, significant to the development of electro, hip hop and techno music, and considered one of the most important tracks in the history of electronic dance music.
+B-2 Unit is the second solo studio album by Japanese musician Ryuichi Sakamoto.
+Released in 1980, the lead single "Riot in Lagos" was a highly influential cult hit, significant to the development of electro, hip-hop and techno music, and considered one of the most important tracks in the history of electronic dance music.
 It is also one of the first albums to feature the influential Roland TR-808 drum machine, which "Riot in Lagos" is credited for introducing to clubs.

 Production

 The then brand new Roland TR-808, prior to the drum machine's official release in 1980, was rented out to Sakamoto's band Yellow Magic Orchestra (YMO).
 Sakamoto's solo album B-2 Unit was one of the first albums to use the 808, while its lead single "Riot in Lagos" was one of the first tracks featuring the 808.
 Sakamoto drew inspiration from Afrobeat music, notably Nigerian musicians such as Fela Kuti and Tony Allen, reinterpreting the genre's rhythmic structures in the context of electronic music.

 During production, Sakamoto was travelling between Japan, England and Germany.
 After working at Kraftwerk's studio in Germany, Sakamoto then travelled to London where he recorded the lead single "Riot in Lagos" at dub reggae producer Dennis Bovell's new studio before it had been fully built.
 Bovell, who was a fan of Sakamoto and YMO, recalled that Sakamoto brought over various new electronic musical instruments, including a Prophet-10 synthesizer before it was officially released.
 Bovell also rented a 3M 24-track tape recorder and Dolby equipment from producer George Martin, who Bovell's friend knew.
 Sakamoto played the drum track, which he had previously written down on musical notation sheets, while telling Bovell when to start and stop recording.
 After recording, he then asked Bovell to "cut it up" and dub the track using his prior experience with dub music.
 The song was produced and recorded in several hours.